georgia-tech-db/evadb/README.md

 * Dataset

 ### Rule Based Query Optimizer Status
-11/18/2019 Created more rules for the rule based optimizer Implementation Milestones
+11/18/2019 Created more rules for the rule based optimizer.
+Implementation Milestones
 * Join Eliminiation
 * Integration of Foreign Key constraints into Plans